-Policy Type Subject of Policy Policy No. Administration Mortality Review of Deaths of Persons Receiving 3018 Alternative Community Services Waiver Services

-- a.
-The Committee requests that the Mortality Review Coordinator obtain additional information from a Provider or other source, - b.
-Final findings from the medical examiner are not available, if an autopsy was performed, and - c.
+Policy Type Subject of Policy Policy No. Administration Mortality Review of Deaths of Persons Receiving 3018 Alternative Community Services Waiver Services The Committee requests that the Mortality Review Coordi information from a Provider or other source. nator obtain additional Final findings from the medical examiner are not available performed, and e, if an autopsy was c.
 Any other reason deemed acceptable by the Committee.